(Originally posted April 15, 2011;

 However, these proposals also included financial sections, legal sections, and the always critical executive summaries.
 Each of these sections were crafted to appeal to their intended audiences.

-The executive summary was always one of the more challenging sections to write, and one that I was often singled out to develop.
+The executive summary was always one of the more challenging sections to write.
 It was slanted toward a non-technical reader who wasn’t a finance or legal expert, while providing a brief but thorough overview of the entire proposal that would allow the reader to make an informed decision.

 Engineers, lawyers, or accountants didn’t write executive summaries primarily because their personal stance was too heavily weighted toward their specialties.
 This made it impossible for them to slant their content in a way that would connect with someone who was not deeply versed in their specialties.